Akash Kapur: Better to Have Gone

 Published in July 2021, Better to Have Gone: Love, Death and the Quest for Utopia in Auroville is part family memoir, part history, and part mediation on the nature of faith, idealism, and the utopian impulse.
 A mix of genres, it starts as a standard non-fiction narrative, but is increasingly augmented by relevant remarks and reflections of an autobiographical nature.
 Auroville's uniqueness and spirit, controversial struggles, dramatic events, and current status are presented chronologically, in an easy journalistic style.
 Portraits of key community figures, including, Sri Aurobindo Ghose (1872–1950), Mirra Alfassa [the Mother] (1878–1973), Satprem (1923–2007), and Amrit (born 1943), are drawn.
 Lives of residents are followed, two well-known Aurovilians: Kapur's wife's mother, Diane Maes (1950–1986), and her partner John Walker (1942–1986).
 Kapur himself and his wife Auralice Graft (born 1972) are interested participants.
 Occasional poetic passages contribute nuance and seasoning to the text.
-John's letters also are quoted many times.Alisha Haridasani Gupta, "When utopia met dystopia, they were there", in The New York Times, July 15, 2021.
-Accessed August 16, 2021.
+John's letters also are quoted many times.

 The book was widely reviewed and covered in the media, including a profile of the author and his wife in the New York Times, two reviews in the New York Times, and multiple radio interviews, including with Terry Gross on NPR's Fresh Air.
 In a cover review for the New York Times Book Review, Amy Waldman wrote: "This is a haunting, heartbreaking story, deeply researched and lucidly told, with an almost painful emotional honesty — the use of present tense weaving a kind of trance.
 I kept wanting to read “Better to Have Gone” because I found it so gripping; I kept wanting not to read it because I found it so upsetting.
-The image that came to mind, again and again, was of human lives being dashed against the rocks of rigid belief."Better to Have Gone was selected as an "Editor's Choice" by the New York Times and was named a book of the year by The New York Times, The Wall Street Journal ("Writers' Favorite Books"), CNN, The New Statesman, Airmail, Idler magazine, and Scribd.
+The image that came to mind, again and again, was of human lives being dashed against the rocks of rigid belief."

+Better to Have Gone was selected as an "Editor's Choice" by the New York Times and was named a book of the year by The New York Times, The Wall Street Journal ("Writers' Favorite Books"), CNN, The New Statesman, Airmail, Idler magazine, and Scribd.
 The book was shortlisted for the Tata LitLive prize, longlisted for the Chautauqua prize.
-It was an Amazon bestseller and received a Whiting Nonfiction Grant.
-In its citation, the Whiting prize jury stated: "This book is a moving fusion of memoir, history, and ethnography that will inject new life into these forms.
-As an investigation into an unsolved mystery, it is compelling; as a meditation on the promise and the limitations of utopianism, it could have global resonance. ...
-By evoking the everyday in precise detail, Kapur brings utopianism as lived practice to technicolor life.
-In attempting to locate the shifting border between extremism and idealism, he has written a book rooted in memory but in dialogue with the present day."
+It was a bestseller and received a Whiting Nonfiction Grant.